-SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment FSSB Recommendations Clarify if definition includes capitated contractual arrangements without risk pools or withholds.
-(SFHP) Encompassing withhold payments was not intended by legislation.
-Should not conflict with definition of risk-bearing organizations.
-(PC) Delete last clause of definition, (health care services to enrollees).
-(Katz) association, or other entity that delivers, furnishes, or otherwise arranges for or provides health care services, but does not include an individual or a plan.
+SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment Subcommittee Recommendations/ Comments 10/26 A " provider organization means a medical group, independent practice association, or other entity that delivers, furnishes, or otherwise arranges for or provides health care services, but does not include an individual or a plan.
 Sec.1375.4(f) "Lawfully organized groups of physicians" means a medical group, independent practice association, or other entity that delivers, furnishes, or otherwise arranges or provides health care services, including a licensed health facility, but excluding an individual or plan.
 Rule 1300.75.4 (4)(5)(b) 1375.4 (g) does not give the Director authority to impose these provisions on licensed health care facilities.
 (CAHP/HMOT) Clarify if non-IPA small physician practices will be excluded as suggested by LHPC.
 (LHPC) Provision is unclear, extremely broad, and unnecessary.
 (AMGA/CMA) Reference to a "licensed health care facility " should be deleted since it cannot be a lawfully organized group of physicians.
 (CMA) Insert "controlled by physicians" after "or other entity;" insert " in compliance with Business & Professions Code Sec.
 2400 after "health care services;" delete "including a licensed health facility.
 (CMA) A distinction between IPAs (which pays physicians on a FFS basis) and staff model groups (which employ physician on a salaried basis) should be considered due the delays incurred when receiving claims.
 (Hill) Insert "Under California or federal law" after "entity that" and before "delivers".
-(Katz) A "sponsoring organization" is one that has tangible net equity of a level established by the director that is in excess of all amounts that it has guaranteed to any person or entity.
+(Katz) Definition is unclear and excludes staff model groups.
+A definition of a "lawfully organized group of physicians is unnecessary.
+Delete "including a licensed health care facility and reference the code section limiting the corporate practice of medicine.
+A " sponsoring organization " is one that has tangible net equity of a level established by the director that is in excess of all amounts that it has guaranteed to any person or entity.
 Sec.
-1375.4 (b)(1)(B)
+1375.4 (b)(1)(B) Distinguish between the definition of a guarantor and the criteria to qualify as a guarantor.